 - "Fortunately analysis is not the only way to resolve inner conflicts.
 Life itself still remains a very effective therapist."

-- "Sadly, one of the problems with being on public radio is that people tend to think you're being sincere all the time."
+- "But sadly, one of the problems with being on public radio is that people tend to think you're being sincere all the time."

-(Sidney Greenbaum, "Adverbial," The Oxford Companion to the English Language, ed.
-Tom McArthur, Oxford Univ.
-Press, 1992)
+(Sidney Greenbaum, "Adverbial."
+The Oxford Companion to the English Language, ed.
+Tom McArthur, Oxford University Press, 1992)